-I appreciated, and still do, the liturgy, the chanting, the exquisite music, the sense of community, of shared intension, the staggeringly beautiful ceremonies and traditions, not just of my own religion, but of every denomination I have joined in prayer.
+I have always appreciated the liturgy, chanting, exquisite music, sense of community and shared intention.
+I am deeply moved by the staggeringly beautiful ceremonies and traditions, not just of my own religion, but of every denomination I have joined in prayer.
 But as I read along with my fellow seekers, it has always been clear to me that I wasn’t speaking, at least not in the way I needed to, to God.
 On assignments, as well as during my own travels, I visited the most sacred religious sites in the world: hundreds, perhaps thousands of houses of prayer in major cities and tiny villages where people come together to worship.
 I have met with, interviewed, and photographed priests, rabbis, ministers, shamans, nuns, and monks of countless denominations.
 I attended ceremonies, services, masses.

 But when I take a picture, I don’t mean snapshots, or smile for the cameras.
 I mean when I am looking at someone or something beautiful that draws me in, whether it is something in nature, a love or joy filled moment between people, even one of profound sadness.
 If it is something for whatever reason I don’t want to forget, my soul is involved in the process and the deepest part of me is trying to speak.
 I don’t even have to take a good picture.
 I just need to try.
 It’s my soul speaking.